Water Filtration System Installation: Types, Costs & Choosing the Right System

 Pincher's Pro Tip

-DIY installation of under sink filters can save you $100-$500 in professional plumbing costs.
+DIY installation of under sink filters can save you $100 to $500 in professional plumbing costs.
 Most systems include detailed instructions and require only basic tools like an adjustable wrench and drill.

 If you're comfortable with basic plumbing tasks similar to dishwasher plumbing connections, under sink filter installation should be manageable.